Safety rules and terms

 Advertisements or distribution

-- Groups cannot be sponsored by and display logos or trademarks from, third party businesses or organizations without the permission of Reykjavík Pride.
+- Groups cannot be sponsored by or display logos or trademarks from, third party businesses or organizations without the permission of Reykjavík Pride.
 Logos and advertisements on cars and other vehicles must be covered before entering the parade.
 The parade managers will stop any distribution that has not been permitted.
 Any distribution or handing out of items, brochures, food, drink, etc. is also not allowed in the parade without a special permission.
 Any participant or group that displays logos or trademarks without permission will be expelled from the parade.

 - Paper or plastic confetti that are not biodegradable are prohibited.
 And it is strictly forbidden to throw items in the direction of the audience.